AnaBondiguel/ruby-flowershop-app/README.md

 ## Four Features:
 Display Welcome, Display Bouquets, Placing An Order, and Display Order and Total Order Price

-These features allowe me to demonstrate my understanding of use of variables and the concept of variable scope, loops and conditional control structures, and error handling.
+These features allow me to demonstrate my understanding of use of variables and the concept of variable scope, loops and conditional control structures, and error handling.

 ## Describe Each Feature:

-- Display Welcome:
+### Display Welcome:
 Welcome message displays flower shop name

-- Display Bouquets:
+### Display Bouquets:
 Bouquets displays bouquet items

-- Placing An Order:
+### Placing An Order:
  1. Validate item using bouquets
  2. Add item to order

-- Displays Order and Total Order Price:
+### Displays Order and Total Order Price:
  1. Display order items from order
  2. Display order cost using prices from bouquets and items in order